 Overseas trade is important to Japan's economy and its economic growth is significantly driven by its exports.
 Meanwhile, Japan's aging and shrinking population increases the cost of the country's pension and public welfare system and lowers domestic demand, making Japan more dependent on exports to sustain its economy.
 Therefore, any developments that negatively affect Japan's exports could present risks to a fund's investments in Japan.
 For example, domestic or foreign trade sanctions or other protectionist measures could harm Japan's economy.
 In addition, currency fluctuations may also significantly affect Japan's economy, as a stronger yen would negatively impact Japan's ability to export.
 Likewise, any escalation of tensions in the region, including disruptions caused by political tensions with North Korea or territorial disputes with Japan's major trading partners, may adversely impact Japan's economic outlook.
+In particular, Japan is heavily dependent on oil imports, and higher commodity prices could have a negative impact on its economy.
 Japan is also particularly susceptible to the effects of declining growth rates in China, Japan's largest export market.
 Given that China is a large importer of Japanese goods and is a significant source of global economic growth, a continued Chinese slowdown may negatively impact Japanese economic growth both directly and indirectly.
 Similarly, the European debt crisis and persistent low growth in the global economy could present additional risks to a fund's investments in Japan.